DragPoser: Motion Reconstruction from Variable Sparse Tracking Signals via Latent Space Optimization

-In computer animation, early work by \citet{Grochow:2004} and~\citet{Wu:2011} introduced a data-driven IK system using Gaussian processes for versatile pose modeling.
-The work by~\citet{Huang:2017} further enhanced the idea of using Gaussian models with a traditional Jacobian-based solver for real-time pose generation.
-With the augmented capabilities of modern deep-learning-based architectures, \citet{Victor:2021} proposes an autoencoder-based IK solver.
+Early work~\cite{Grochow:2004, Wu:2011} introduced a data-driven IK system using Gaussian processes for versatile pose modeling.
+The work by Huang et al.~\cite{Huang:2017} further enhanced the idea of using Gaussian models with a traditional Jacobian-based solver for real-time pose generation.
+With the augmented capabilities of modern deep-learning-based architectures, Victor et al.~\cite{Victor:2021} proposed an autoencoder-based IK solver.
 A common issue in deep learning-based IK methods is their fixed network structure, which limits their use to a specific number of sparse inputs.
-To address this, \citet{oreshkin2021a} implemented prototype encoding and residual connections (ProtoRes), which enables dynamic adjustments on the number of end-effectors.
-Building on this, \citet{voleti2022} adapted the method for SMPL models~\citep{loper2015} and incorporated initial pose estimation from images.
-Further advancements were made by \citet{Agrawal:2023}, who refined the technique to ensure pose consistency across changes.
+To address this, Oreshkin et al.~\cite{oreshkin2021a} implemented prototype encoding and residual connections (ProtoRes), which enables dynamic adjustments on the number of end-effectors.
+Building on this, Voleti et al.~\cite{voleti2022} adapted the method for SMPL models~\cite{loper2015} and incorporated initial pose estimation from images.
+Further advancements were made by Agrawal et al.~\cite{Agrawal:2023}, who refined the technique to ensure pose consistency across changes.
 They utilized a skeletal graph structure, enabling the encoding of hard constraints by restricting information flow at certain joints.
 This adaptation significantly enhances the workflow for artists by allowing them to maintain base poses while editing specific body parts.
 However, protores-based systems still contain predefined constraints embedded within the network structure, limiting the ability to modify these constraints dynamically.
 Moreover, as both constraints and end-effectors variability are encoded as inputs, the network requires training across all possible permutations of sparse input and constraints, posing scalability challenges.